dylankb/dylankb.github.io/about-me-content.md

 My name is Dylan Barnard and I'm a software engineer with 2 years of experience working with React, Rails, and Ember, including with Ember's core team.
 I like building thoughtful solutions for technical problems with the people, for the people.

 Before my life in tech, I tried my hand at a range of jobs that ranged from fishing for salmon off the Bering Sea to managing the launch of a research platform at a Beijing-based startup.
+Feel free to ask me about any of the above!

 ### Recent work